Sweet Onion Purée

 Mention @thewifewiththeknife or tag #wifewiththeknife

-Keyword Gourmet Onion Spread, Onion Purée, Onion Spread, Roasted Pepper Dip, Sweet Onion Condiment, Sweet Onion Purée, sweet onions, Sweet Savory spread, Vadalia, Vegan Spread
+Keyword Gourmet Onion Spread, Onion Purée, Onion Spread, Roasted Pepper Dip, Sweet and Savoury Spread, Sweet Onion Condiment, Sweet Onion Purée, sweet onions, Vadalia, Vegan Spread

 , , , ,